CIRCUIT COMPONENTS

 Monolithic Microwave Integrated Circuit (MMIC) is a type of "black box" amplifier that makes design simpler because its characteristics are well-known and it has input and output ports with a 50 ohm impedance.
 It is essentially a "LEGO brick" that can be plugged into a circuit to get a fixed quantity of gain without any additional design work (in theory, anyway).

 "Nearly infinite gain" is a characteristic of op-amps, which require supporting circuitry to control that infinite gain and do something meaningful with it.
-Plates and grids are parts of a vacuum tube, which also needs supporting circuitry to bias it into a useful mode of operation.
+MMICs do not necessarily have a high Q factor.
 The remaining answer is non-technical and doesn't make much sense.

 -gxti